-Finally, let’s have a look at the white noise waveform:
+Finally, let’s have a look at the noise waveform:

 A very complex looking waveform, as close to random as a computer can handle.
-White noise is every frequency at equal amplitude (as we can see from SPAN below).
+White noise is every frequency at equal amplitude (as we can see from SPAN below this isn’t the case, so this is likely to be blue noise).
 This makes it useful for synthesising hi-hats, snares and risers or transitional effects in dance music.
 It can also be a useful layer in a bass or pad patch to dirty it up a bit.

 The next stage of our subtractive synth is the filter.
 I’m going to explain the basics of low-pass, high-pass and band-pass filters, but be aware there are other types such as notch, comb, formant etc. Most subtractives have at least a low-pass filter.

 Low-pass filters work by only allowing frequencies below the filter cutoff to pass through.
 I’m going to use the Novation BassStation plug-in for our source sound, which will be a sawtooth.
 Here’s the unfiltered sound:

 Here’s what the SPAN looks like (I’ve changed the colour to white so we can overlay the filtered sound on top afterwards):

 I’m using Live’s Auto Filter for this demonstration, but really any multi-mode filter will do.
 I’ve brought our low-pass filter down to 1.5 kHz – have a look at the frequencies we’re left with (which will be coloured red):

 As we can see (and hear), frequencies above the cutoff become attenuated.
 The amount of attenuation is defined by our slope, typically measured in dB/octave (6, 12, 24, 32).
 The higher the dB/oct, the stronger the filter will sound.
 Now I’m going to drop the filter down to 250 Hz: